+44 (0)1872 487 500 Open an Account

 Mike SmithAuthor, Mike Smith

-In this article I take a look at the Pound to Australian Dollar forecast for the remainder of 2025 and into early 2026.
-I’ll give you my exchange rate predictions and talk about the key factors driving the GBP/AUD rate.
+After the latest UK Budget announcement, I take a fresh look at the Pound to Australian Dollar forecast for the rest of 2025 and into early 2026.
+Here’s my latest view on where GBP/AUD is headed and the factors now driving the rate.

 Get a GBP/AUD quote